 Players often get their thinking skewed in these types of spots.
 They think that because there are more draws than flush hands that they should call the raise, but they are not taking equity into consideration.

-Look at it a different way, from the perspective of the Betfair poker blog.
-Imagine we have flopped ace-queen on the same type of board (with no spade) and we face a raise.
+Look at it a different way, from the perspective of the 888 poker blog, Imagine we have flopped ace-queen on the same type of board (with no spade) and we face a raise.

 We need to be right a large percentage of the time in order to call, and we just aren’t going to find what we are looking for.
 Monotone boards are tricky, and always remember there is a hand waiting just around the corner.
 If you get raised, then fold, and wait for a better spot.

 Carl Sampson is an online poker player and poker ambassador for 888poker